agryman/mathz/journals/2025 journal.md

 as hints for generating a formal Lean 4 proof, perhaps using Generative AI
 * make an effort to complete the groups article before spending time on Lean 4
   * this is an acid-test
-  * my conjecture is that Z is easier-to-write then Lean 4
+  * my strawman is that Z is easier-to-write then Lean 4

 * completed magma containment
 * improved magma intersection

+## 2025-04-09

+* magma generation

 ## Magma Checklist